kottans/mock-repo/README.md

 ## Hi my name is Anastasia😺😺
 I am very glad that I have the opportunity to take this course.
 Already from the first task I learned a lot of new information😻

+## Hello, Kottans!
+I'm Vasyl!
+I am happy to be with you!